IvanX8635/post-apocalyptic-adventure/second-route/arc-of-the-cosmos.md

 You started as the zombie starts to crawl to you.
 After one swing, a beam of dark energy swept across to the approaching zombie.
 The beam instantly vaporized the adversary as the air and the terrain around it sways in distortion.
 At this point, you said "lets gooo!"
+---

+It was time for you to help out your friends nearby and survive.